sheriffhoodie/bandom/README.md

 ![playback gif](app/assets/images/bandom-playback.gif)

-- Users can preview and play through tracks in album show page and can download a track to their computer
+- Users can preview and play through tracks in album show page and can download a track to their computer.

 ### 3. Search Bar

 ![search gif](app/assets/images/bandom-search.gif)

 - Users can search for an artist or album with results that display and update in real-time based on pattern matching.
-For a more intuitive UI, search results for artists have their pictures in a circular frame while album search results have square framing.
+For a more intuitive UX, search results for artists have their pictures in a circular frame while the artworks for album search results have square framing.

 ### 4. User Authentication